SeanKilleen/seankilleen.github.io/_posts/2024-02-13-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 ## Normalize Asking for Help and Improving Things

 One rule I like for this that I learned from somewhere a long time ago is the "30 minute rule".
-As in: don't ask for help until you've spent 30 minutes on trying to solve an issue yourself, but don't wait longer than 30 minutes to ask for help."
+As in: don't ask for help until you've spent 30 minutes on trying to solve an issue yourself, but don't wait longer than 30 minutes to ask for help.
 I like it because it's an easy thing to remember and it applies to everyone regardless of seniority.

 Similarly, improving things is important.
 Try to regularly hold retrospectives, or at least continually ask what can be improved and praise people when they note those opportunities.
 "Developer Experience" is a legitimate category of software development work, so I try to ensure it always exists somewhere as a formal bucket to capture suggestions.